 These led me to the labels of ‘shy girl’ ‘awkward’ or even ‘weird’ to some (mainly myself).

 Now knowing this was social anxiety, really put the puzzle pieces together as I got older.
-Growing up it not once ever occurred to me thought anything was wrong, but I knew my responses weren’t normal.
+Growing up it not once ever occurred to me that anything was wrong, but I knew my responses weren’t normal.
 Even now I feel uncomfortable putting that label on it (a question about our discussions on mental health in general).
 Alongside these years of anxiety, I consistently tied my hair back in plaits and ponytails.
 My mum didn’t know how to care for my hair without it turning into a crazy bush, so I scraped it back because it seemed like the most logical ‘solution’ to both our problems.
 You can read my hair story here and growing up mixed here.

 If you’re wondering where curly hair fits into all this, my hair was my other defining characteristic.
 I was the ‘shy girl with curly hair’.
 My hair was a source of attention that I did not enjoy receiving, I was different and that was not a good thing in my eyes.
 It wasn’t until later I was to find a ‘solution’ by relaxing my hair.